nginx-shib/nginx-http-shibboleth/CONFIG.rst

 locations are arbitrary.
 Make note of these socket locations as you will shortly configure Nginx with them.

+Note that the above configuration requires Supervisor 3.0 or above.
+If you are using RHEL/CentOS 6 with EPEL, note that their packaging is only providing version Supervisor 2.
+If this is the case, you will either need to upgrade OSes, install Supervisor from source (or PyPI), or package the RPMs yourself.

 Compile Nginx with Shibboleth module
 ------------------------------------